 9. Global and accessibility features

-When almost everything takes place online these days, mobile banking services must be also easily available to everyone, regardless of their ability or background.
+When almost everything takes place online these days, mobile banking services must also be easily available to everyone, regardless of their ability or background.

 Accessibility options